 Phishing emails and malicious downloads are the most common ways infostealers spread.

-• Don’t open unknown email attachments.
-Even files that appear harmless (for example, PDFs or Word documents) can carry embedded malware.
+Don't open unknown email attachments.
+Even files that appear harmless (such as PDFs or Word documents) can contain embedded malware.

 Step 5: Regularly update software and systems